 1.1 Current CER Exam Facts

 Key Takeaways

-• CER is administered by HSPA (Healthcare Sterile Processing Association).
+• CER (Certified Endoscope Reprocessor) is issued by HSPA (Healthcare Sterile Processing Association), formerly IAHCSMM until its 2021 rebrand.

+1.1 Current CER Exam Facts